Batik art

-He`s been creating art for over 20 years and lately we have asked him to develop a special collection, merging Latin American color sensibility with the architectural textures and lighting of Iberian (but not only) spaces.
-Each piece is hand-dyed on high-quality natural fabrics, with options for raw, partially framed, or fully framed presentation.
+Every piece we offer is a true, hands-on partnership with Andrés Parrilla—a multitalented Uruguayan artist who has been creating art for over 20 years.
+One of his true specialties is Batik, a wax-resist dyeing technique rooted in centuries-old traditions.
+Lately, we have asked him to develop a very special collection, merging his rich Latin American color sensibility with the architectural textures and lighting of Iberian (but not only) spaces.

-His works explore the interplay of organic form, light, and material — offering collectors and designers both visual depth and tactile presence.
+“The Mastery” (Andrés' Part): Andrés takes these concepts and brings them to life, holding the undeniable credit for the final designs.
+Hand-dyeing each piece on high-quality natural fabrics, his works explore the beautiful interplay of organic form, light, and material—offering collectors and designers both visual depth and tactile presence.

 Batik is both, an art and a craft